EDCD/EDDI/docs/Contributing.md

   * Above all, **don't** merge from `develop` into your WIP branch!
   * If you *haven't* yet published your WIP branch, it is perfectly OK to rebase it onto `develop` and resolve any issues in the privacy and comfort of your own branch.
 I do this all the time.
   * If you *have* published your WIP branch, you can duplicate it and rebase *the duplicate* onto `develop`.
-Once you are happy with it you can delete the original branch and PR and create a new PR.
+Once you are happy with it, you can delete the original branch and PR, and then create a new PR.
 We are fine with that.
 Please do resist the temptation to rename the duplicate back to the name of the original, as that will confuse both GitHub and humans mightily.

 ## Coding conventions